-Targeted therapy .
-Recent research has found specific genes, proteins, and other factors unique to astrocytoma.
-Treatments aimed at these factors, called targeted therapy, are now being studied.
+- Targeted therapy .
 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to normal cells.
-Specifically for JPA, this includes drugs that target mutations (changes) in a gene called BRAF that is found in many CNS tumors.
+This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
+Specifically, researchers are studying new drugs that target changes on the BRAF gene as a treatment for children with recurrent astrocytoma.

 If you would like additional information about the latest areas of research regarding childhood cancers, explore these related items that take you outside of this guide:

 - To find clinical trials specific to the diagnosis, talk with your child’s doctor or search online clinical trial databases now .

 - Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for childhood cancers.
 Please note this link takes you to a separate ASCO website.

 - Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Side Effects and it offers some guidance in how to cope with the physical, emotional, and social changes that astrocytoma and its treatment can bring.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.